alanminko/iwls2022-ls-contest/README.md

 the circuits produced by the participants in response to the challenge.

-The goal of the contest was to synthesize [AIGs](https://en.wikipedia.org/wiki/And-inverter_graph) with the minimal number of two-input and-nodes for a set of completely-specified multi-output Boolean functions represented using truth tables.
-The AIGs were submited in [binary AIGER format](http://fmv.jku.at/aiger/).
+The goal of the contest was to synthesize [AIGs](https://en.wikipedia.org/wiki/And-inverter_graph) with the minimal number of two-input and-nodes, for a set of completely-specified multi-output Boolean functions represented using truth tables.
+The AIGs had to be submited in [binary AIGER format](http://fmv.jku.at/aiger/).
-For the detailed information about the rules and the evaluation criteria, please refer to the [contest description](https://github.com/alanminko/iwls2022-ls-contest/blob/main/IWLS_2022_Programming_Contest.pdf).
+For the detailed information about the rules and evaluation criteria, please refer to the [contest description](https://github.com/alanminko/iwls2022-ls-contest/blob/main/IWLS_2022_Programming_Contest.pdf).

 The contest was organized by Alan Mishchenko and Satrajit Chatterjee (IWLS 2022 Contest Chairs)